Negation: Definition

 Algebraically, classical negation corresponds to complementation in a Boolean algebra, and intuitionistic negation to pseudocomplementation in a Heyting algebra.
-These algebras provide a semantics for classical and intuitionistic logic, respectively.
+These algebras provide a semantics for classical and intuitionistic logic.

 Notation

 The negation of a proposition p is notated in different ways, in various contexts of discussion and fields of application.
 The following table documents some of these variants:

-The notation Np is Łukasiewicz notation.
+The notation $Np$ is Polish notation.

 In set theory, $\setminus$ is also used to indicate 'not in the set of': $U \setminus A$ is the set of all members of U that are not members of A.

 Regardless how it is notated or symbolized, the negation $\neg P$ can be read as "it is not the case that P", "not that P", or usually more simply as "not P".